anorman2902/cpsc449-cooking-assistant/README.md

 3. Submit their search query
 4. View search results on a dedicated results page

-The search results page is currently implemented as a template that will be populated with actual data when the backend is implemented.
-See the [search results template documentation](client/docs/search-results-template.md) for details on how to use and extend this template.
+The search results page displays matching recipes from the database based on the search query.

 ### Authentication System